typhoeus/typhoeus/README.md

 hydra.run
 ```

+The execution of that code goes something like this.
+The first and second requests are built and queued.
+When hydra is run the first and second requests run in parallel.
+When the first request completes, the third request is then built and queued up.
+The moment it is queued Hydra starts executing it.
+Meanwhile the second request would continue to run (or it could have completed before the first).
+Once the third request is done, `hydra.run` returns.

-How to get an array of responses back after running a queue of requests:
+How to get an array of responses back after executing a queue:

 ```ruby
 hydra = Typhoeus::Hydra.new